St. Isidore Historical Plaza – The Historical Heart of the City

 The Heart of the City

-The restoration and gentrification of St. Isidore Historical Plaza will be a great gift to the City of Los Alamitos, as well as surrounding communities.
-It will contribute greatly to the City’s Parks and Community Services offerings, as well as providing the City with a central gathering venue for events and celebrations.
+The restoration and gentrification of St. Isidore Historical Plaza will be a great asset to the community of Los Alamitos, as well as surrounding communities.
+It will contribute greatly to the Parks and Community Services offerings, as well as providing a central gathering venue for events and celebrations.